 - Registered dietitians

-The goal of treatment is to find the best disease-modifying drug for each patient that will prevent future relapses, new MRI lesions, and disability progression.
-In addition to finding the best medicine for each individual, we also empower patients by treating symptoms of MS with medications, exercises, and assistive devices.
+The goal of treatment for each patient is to find the best disease-modifying therapy (DMT) that will prevent future relapses, new MRI lesions, and disability progression.
+We also empower patients by treating symptoms of MS with medications, nutrition, exercises, and assistive devices.

-Personalized treatment plans help patients sustain and improve functionality over the course of their illness, enable them to participate in more activities, and provide hope for their futures.
+Personalized treatment plans help patients sustain and improve functionality over the course of their illness, enabling them to participate in more activities and providing hope for their futures.